ChickenProp/pretty-gist/README.md

 offhand about how to work with records, and I think some changes planned in upcoming GHC releases, but my impression was it would be kind of a pain.
 The other approaches let users do configuration through strings as well as record updates, but strings also kinda suck for this.
+But even if you stick to records, they let you avoid nested updates, which is nice.

 Anyway, let's look at what else I came up with.